Gladrin22/Stock-Prediction-Using-Facebook-Prophet/README.md

 # Stock Prediction Using Facebook Prophet

-will be connecting to Heroku
+will be connecting to Heroku shortly